alaa804/React-loruki-pages/README.md

-#React Portfolio with beautful animations using the useContext hook and the typing effect
+#React Portfolio with beautful animations using the useContext hook and the typing effect also changing the mode color

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).